mosn/htnn/site/content/en/docs/developer-guide/plugin_integration_test_framework.md

 The test framework will start Envoy to run the Go plugins.
 The stdout/stderr of the Envoy can be found in `./test-envoy/$test_name`.

 Some tests require third-party services.
-You can start them via running `docker-compose up $service` under `./plugins/tests/integration/testdata/services`.
+You can start them by running `docker-compose up $service` under `./plugins/tests/integration/testdata/services`.

 ## Port usage

 The test framework will use:

-* `:2023` for invalid port
+* `:2023` to represent invalid port
 * `:9999` for the control plane
 * `:10000` for the Envoy proxy
 * `:10001` for the backend server and mock external server